 Our school is an Operation Encompass school which means that we are able to give proactive support to those children and their families where domestic abuse is identified.
-We make parents aware that we are an Operation Encompass school and we provide support for children, if they wish, through an identified member of staff who can spend time with the child and listen to their concerns.
-The DSL and DDSIs also complete the Key Adult Training.
+This includes support for children, if they wish, through an identified member of staff who can spend time with the child and listen to their concerns.